 Because the disease can be so financially devastating, even for families of means, RBC Wealth Management–U.S. commissioned a survey from Aon of 1,000 caregivers across the U.S. to better understand the financial impact of cognitive decline, so the firm and its advisors can better help individuals and families mitigate any financial risks.

 “As a family we discussed my parents’ choices before the diagnosis and they’d put a deposit on a continuing care community that’s under construction,” says Chapman.
-“That was the right plan, but it didn’t factor in a dementia diagnosis, so we’ll likely revisit that decision in the future.”
+“That was the right plan, but it didn’t factor in a dementia diagnosis.”

 The study also identified a propensity for individuals with cognitive impairment to make financial missteps.
 In fact, 80 percent of caregivers surveyed said they witnessed some level of financial mismanagement by their loved one.